derPierrre/llm-mas-process-discovery-framework/README.md

 | **Mistral** | `MISTRAL_API_KEY` | ✅ Free tier available |
 | **Gemini** | `GEMINI_API_KEY` | ✅ Free tier available |
 | **Google Vertex AI** | `GOOGLE_APPLICATION_CREDENTIALS` | Path to service account JSON file |

+### Running experiments

+Helpfull functions to run single experiments or multiple experiments isolated in parallel are defined in the `user_functions.py`.
+The `main.py` shows a minimal example of how these functions can be used where the main.py needs to be executed from within the container to create and track an experiment.

 ## Detailed Information about the Framework